Gwals/Gwals/README.md

 # Projects
  ### Python
   Sales project
+  I completed this project for professional data analyst certification by DataCamp

 <!---
 Gwals/Gwals is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.